ZON Logo

 ZON vs TOON

 ZON (Zero Overhead Notation) and TOON (Table Object Object Notation) are both modern data formats designed to be more efficient than JSON for Large Language Models (LLMs).
-However, ZON introduces several architectural improvements that result in significantly better token efficiency while maintaining the same high retrieval accuracy.
+While TOON pioneered the idea of "human-readable compression," ZON optimizes further for token efficiency and explicit schema validation.

 At a Glance